RedisGraph/RedisGraph/deps/GraphBLAS/Test/README.txt

 Requirements:  the mex command must use a C compiler supporting ANSI C11.

-To run the tests you must first compile "spok":

-    cd spok
-    spok_install

-Next, compile and install GraphBLAS.
-Then, in this directory, to compile and run all the tests:
+To run the tests, use the following command in this directory, in MATLAB:

     make ; testall

-If you get a linking problem on linux, add this directory to your LD_LIBRARY_PATCH, so that the libgraphblas.so can be found by the mexFunctions.
+If you get a linking problem on linux, add this directory to your LD_LIBRARY_PATH, so that the libgraphblas.so can be found by the mexFunctions.

 Longer tests can be done as well (this can take a whole day):